How I keep my astro images organized

 Basic Structure

 To understand the hierarchy it might help if I outline the steps that I go through at the end of an imaging session.
-I basically copy the data to the right folder structure on my computer, run PixInsight’s WBPP script, then take put the calibrate files in the respective project folders.
+I basically copy the data to the right folder structure on my computer, run PixInsight’s WBPP script, then take put the calibrated files into their respective project folders.

 Step by step, that’s: